System Engineer, SATCOM

 Nick Jernigan is a Product Manager at Defense Innovation Unit (DIU).
 Currently, he manages both the Orbital Outpost and multi-Orbit Logistics families of DIU prototypes.
 Prior to his time at DIU, Nick spent three years at the Space and Missiles Systems center working on next-generation space logistics and hypersonic technology for the Air Force.
 Nick has a master’s degree from MIT in Operations Research and is a distinguished graduate of the Air Force Academy class of 2012.

-SEAKR EngineeringDave Jungkind, VP, SEAKR Engineering
+SEAKR EngineeringDave Jungkind, Vice President of Business Development, SEAKR Engineering

 Hogan LovellsSteve Kaufman, Partner, Hogan Lovells